plantuml-stdlib/Azure-PlantUML/scripts/README.md

 From a logical point of view, the following happens:

+1. The `official` folder is processed recursively to rename all the SVGs found
 1. The `Config.yaml` is loaded
-2. Cleanup: all files and directories from `dist` folder are deleted
+1. Cleanup: all files and directories from `dist` folder are deleted
-3. AzureCommon.puml is copied to `dist`
+1. AzureCommon.puml is copied to `dist`
-4. For all configured services in `Config.yaml` a monochom and a colored SVGs is searched
+1. For all configured services in `Config.yaml` a monochrome and a colored SVGs is searched
     * The `source/manual` folder is used to supplement the original SVGs from Microsoft
     * If no colored SVG is found, this will be ignored
-    * If no monochrom SVG is found, this will be generated form the colored one
+    * If no monochrome SVG is found, this will be generated form the colored one
     * If both is not found, an error is shown
-5. From colored SVG a PNG is generated
+1. From colored SVG a PNG is generated
-6. From the monochrom SVG a PNG with white background is generated
+1. From the monochrome SVG a PNG with white background is generated
     * This is needed for PlantUML sprite generation
-7. A PlantUML sprite is generated
+1. A PlantUML sprite is generated
-8. In a second round a PNG without background is generated from the monochrom SVG
+1. In a second round a PNG without background is generated from the monochrome SVG

         During all generations, it is ensured that the max size of length and width are not exeeding `targetMaxSize`.

-9. In addition to single Azure services PUML files, also a combined PUML file per category is generated
+1. In addition to single Azure services PUML files, also a combined PUML file per category is generated
-10. A markdown table with all Azure services, their colored and monochrom symbols and the PUML files is generated
+1. A markdown table with all Azure services, their colored and monochrome symbols and the PUML files is generated
-11. VSCode snippets for all Azure services for their PlantUML usage are generated
+1. VSCode snippets for all Azure services for their PlantUML usage are generated